microsoft/openshift-container-platform/README.md

 ### azuredeploy.Parameters.json File Explained

 1.  _artifactsLocation: URL for artifacts (json, scripts, etc.)
-2.  customVhdOrGallery: Choose to use a custom VHD image or an image from the Azure Gallery.
-The valid inputs are "gallery" or "custom".
-The default is set to "gallery".
-2.  customStorageAccount: The URL to the storage account that contains your custom VHD image.
-Include the ending '/'.
-If "gallery" is chosen above, this parameter will not be used.
-Example: https://customstorageaccount.blob.core.windows.net/
-2.  customOsDiskName: The folder and name of the custom VHD image.
-If "gallery" is chosen above, this parameter will be not be used.
-Example: images/customosdisk.vhd
 2.  masterVmSize: Size of the Master VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the App Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file